-- a.
-The district will participate in state and federal child nutrition programs as appropriate. - b.
-The district will provide professional development, support, and resources for staff about student wellness. - c.
-Students will be provided sufficient time in which to eat school-provided meals. - d.
-The district's lunchrooms will be attractive and well-lighted. - e.
-The district will allow other health-related entities to use school facilities for activities such as health clinics and screenings so long as the activities meet the district's requirements and criteria for the use of facilities. - f.
-The district may partner with other individuals or entities in the community to support the implementation of this policy. - g.
-The district will strive to provide physical activity breaks for all students, recess for elementary students, and before and after school activities, as well as encourage students to use active transport (walking, biking, etc.) - h.
-The district will use evidence-based strategies to develop, structure, and support student wellness.
+- The district will participate in state and federal child nutrition programs as appropriate. - The district will provide professional development, support, and resources for staff about student wellness. - Students will be provided sufficient time in which to eat school-provided meals. - The district's lunchrooms will be attractive and well-lighted. - The district will allow other health-related entities to use school facilities for activities such as health clinics and screenings so long as the activities meet the district's requirements and criteria for the use of facilities. - The district may partner with other individuals or entities in the community to support the implementation of this policy. - The district will strive to provide physical activity breaks for all students, recess for elementary students, and before and after school activities, as well as encourage students to use active transport (walking, biking, etc.) - The district will use evidence-based strategies to develop, structure, and support student wellness.

-4. Standards and Nutrition Guidelines for All Foods and Beverages Sold to Students on the School Campus and During the School Day b.
-The district will offer students a variety of age-appropriate, healthy food and beverage selections with plenty of fruits, vegetables, and whole grains aimed at meeting the nutrition needs of students within their calorie requirements in order to promote student health and reduce childhood obesity.
+Standards and Nutrition Guidelines for All Foods and Beverages Sold to Students on the School Campus and During the School Day

+- The district will ensure that student access to foods and beverages meet federal, state and local laws and guidelines including, but not limited to: - USDA National School Lunch and School Breakfast nutrition standards - USDA Smart Snacks in School nutrition standards. - The district will offer students a variety of age-appropriate, healthy food and beverage selections with plenty of fruits, vegetables, and whole grains aimed at meeting the nutrition needs of students within their calorie requirements in order to promote student health and reduce childhood obesity.